Part-exchange offer for a new Austin in 1966 - at Old Classic Car Forum

 A while back I found this old paperwork, still in its original envelope, sent by King's of Oxford Limited.
 The dealership featured here, despite the Oxford connection, was in fact their north-western showroom, situated on Chester Rd in Stretford.
 It was posted to a Mr. Mattok, who lived in nearby Salford.
 Evidently Mr. M had purchased a car from King's Motors in the past, and was being contacted again to see if he'd be interested in part-exchanging his existing car for a brand new, shiny, Austin motorcar.

-Added in, an interesting story about the Managing Director of King's, and a certain motorcycle racer by the name of Mike Hailwood.
+Also on this page, an interesting story about the Managing Director of King's, and a certain motorcycle racer by the name of Mike Hailwood.

 Kings of Oxford Austin dealership